 The years of therapy began, followed by a few years of dating myself.
 It felt good to meet people and not feel compelled to fit them into my life’s plan.
 In fact, I didn’t really have a plan now that I had blown up my perfect life.
 There was nowhere to go but forward and I understood the danger of hiding from reality.

-The pain and trauma of the fallout I caused others was created by me and me alone.
-I was afraid to make decisions that went against what I thought made me a “good successful adult” which is a very common feeling amongst millennials.
-I had underestimated the far greater consequences that came with being solely focused on achievements than figuring out how to listen to my needs and make decisions that best suited my unique set of strengths and flaws.
-Had I had those hard conversations earlier, had I the courage to let people see me without my mask, had I understood that it wasn’t up to me to decide how other people would react to making decisions with my best interest in mind, it would have saved the people from being swept up in my hurricane of victimhood.
+The pain and trauma of the fallout I caused others were created by me and me alone.
+I was afraid to make decisions that went against what I thought made me a “good successful adult” which is a very common feeling among millennials.
+I had underestimated the far greater consequences that came with being solely focused on achievements rather than figuring out how to listen to my needs and make decisions that best suited my unique set of strengths and flaws.
+Had I had those hard conversations earlier, had I had the courage to let people see me without my mask, had I understood that it wasn’t up to me to decide how other people would react to making decisions with my best interest in mind, it would have saved the people from being swept up in my hurricane of victimhood.
 My internal pain was taken out on them, and it hurt people far more than the truth would have.

-If you learn one thing from my story, I hope it is this: be honest with yourself and what you want out of your life because when you don’t treat yourself with respect, you can’t be good to others.
+If you learn one thing from my story, I hope it is this: Be honest with yourself about what you want out of your life because when you don’t treat yourself with respect, you can’t be good to others.
 A marriage doesn’t give you a happy ending.
 An affair won’t offer an escape from your insecurities.
 An amazing job, perfect figure, and heaps of money won’t save you from yourself.

-What will save you from making the mistakes I did is empathy for your authentic self—- who you are and what you do when you are not seeking validation from others.
+What will save you from making the mistakes I did is empathy for your authentic self—who you are and what you do when you are not seeking validation from others.
 That person is the one who will give you security, confidence, validation, and support.
 What happens when that authentic version of you is seen and loved for all its light and darkness is greater than we’re able to plan for.

-Editor’s Note: By no means does my experience reflect ALL the possible reasons one should or shouldn’t marry their partner.
+Writer’s Note: By no means does my experience reflect ALL the possible reasons one should or shouldn’t marry their partner.
 “Loving your true self” isn’t a quick fix and shouldn’t be a one-size-fits-all solution for those dealing with abuse, PTSD, and other emotional abuse that can be suppressed over a lifetime.
 What I do know is a lot of us strive to be the best versions of ourselves, sometimes at all costs.
 And so, I do hope my story resonates with someone who is struggling to untangle their authentic selves and what society deems “good.”
-And hopefully, it saves a few families from experiencing the fall out my breakdown brought into the lives of the people I love.
+And hopefully, it saves a few families from experiencing the fallout my breakdown brought into the lives of the people I love.